bydavy/CarND-Capstone-Docker/README.md

-# Docker container for CarND-Capstone project
+# CarND-Capstone project's Docker container

-This is the last project of the Udacity self-driving car NanoDegree.
-It's composed of a simulator (that should run on your local machine) and of the brain of the car (that should run in this container, including compilation).
+CarND-Capstone is the last project of the Udacity self-driving car NanoDegree.
+It's composed of a simulator (running on your local machine) and the brain of the car (running in this container, including compilation and debugging).

-The container connect to the port 4567 of the host machine, that's the port the simulator listen on.
+The container connects to the port 4567 of the host machine, that's the port the simulator listens on.

 See [https://github.com/udacity/CarND-Capstone](https://github.com/udacity/CarND-Capstone)